1. Introduction

 For the HTML syntax of HTML5, authors have three means of setting the character encoding:- At the transport level.
 By using the HTTP

-header for instance. - Using a Unicode Byte Order Mark (BOM) character at the start of the file.
+Content-Typeheader for instance. - Using a Unicode Byte Order Mark (BOM) character at the start of the file.
 This character provides a signature for the encoding used.

 - Using a

-could be used to specify the UTF-8 encoding.
-This replaces the need for<meta http-equiv="Content-Type" content="text/html; charset=UTF-8">
+metaelement with acharsetattribute that specifies the encoding within the first 1024 bytes of the document.
+E.g.<meta charset="UTF-8">could be used to specify the UTF-8 encoding.
+This replaces the need for<meta http-equiv="Content-Type" content="text/html; charset=UTF-8">although that syntax is still allowed.

 2.2.
 The DOCTYPE